Winter Container Gardens

 Days of December speak to me of a perceptible shortening of daylight hours; the welcome of twinkling lights, evergreens, and holiday festivity; long winter evenings; a time to pause and reflect on the months gone by; and the ending of another year.

 Although the leaves are still falling from the giant oak and maple trees next to our house, I begin to turn my thoughts toward winter colors and themes.
 The flowers of summer have long since faded and been removed from my outdoor containers, and it's time to add winter greens and whites.
 I never know where the evergreens will be found but each year I've managed to locate enough to fill my pots.

 Tree farms will usually sell boughs trimmed from Christmas trees.
 However, this year I've been fortunate enough to spot evergreens at the compost bin down at the village hall.
 Throughout the year I drop off my own yard waste at the bin, so we could call it an even exchange.
 Just to be sure, I asked the lady in the office whether I could take the pine boughs from the bin and she was most obliging.

 I returned a few minutes later with plastic covering the back seats in my SUV, a pair of gloves, and a lopper to trim larger branches, and got quite a haul.
-You would not believe how my heart danced at the sight of this mound of evergreens, tossed into the trash by one resident and just wants needed by another!
+You would not believe how my heart danced at the sight of this mound of evergreens, tossed into the trash by one resident and just whats needed by another!
 It's lovely, soft, long-needle pine, perfect for filling outdoor containers.

 I did find it rather a sappy mess to work with, so gloves are necessary, and none of the boughs came inside the house.